francisojeah/Employee-Attrition-Prediction-Bluechip-Hackathon-Solution-/README.md

 ## Results
 The best-performing model achieved a probability prediction accuracy of 90% on the test set, demonstrating its effectiveness in predicting employee attrition.

-## Contributing
-Contributions to improve the solution or explore additional insights are welcome.
-Fork the repository, make changes, and create a pull request.

 ## License
 This project is licensed under the MIT License.